 Tip

-We recommend the Mixed topology — Ethernet for internet and USB for POS↔terminal messages.
+We recommend the TCP/IP over USB topology — Ethernet for internet and USB for POS↔terminal messages.
 A network hiccup then won't interrupt communication between the POS and the terminal.

 Which port to use?